s160158/cornerbox/README.md

-# What does it do?

-Extract a box from a raster file (.tif) and output boundary XYZ-file for mesh generation in MIKE.
-Compatible XYZ-file scatter data are also generated for mesh interpolation.
+# cornerbox?

+Names comes from a contraction of corners and box (Obvious, not?).
+A box is extracted from a smaller rectangular area on a source .tif DEM.
+A regular gridded rectangular interpolated mesh can then be created over the area.

+## File formats
+Listed are some important file formats this program works with.

+### ESRI Shapefiles
+Box boundary can be output in a shapefile to imported into a GIS software such as ArcGIS or QGIS.

-## MIKE boundary file
+### MIKE boundary file
 Extract a box by cornerpoint from a .tif raster image + output a .xyz-file of cornerpoints.
 The generated .xyz-file has the following form

 722600 6184300 0.0 1 0 0